 No swimming is allowed after 6 pm either.

-However, this is my favorite time to be on the beach.
-It’s cooler and quieter.
+This is actually my favorite time to be on Naksan Beach as it’s cooler and quieter.
 Grab a few beers and snacks and take advantage of this when you visit Naksan Beach.

-Where I stayed in Naksan Beach
+Where to stay in Naksan Beach

 How to get from Seoul to Naksan Beach

 There are two ways to get from Seoul to Naksan Beach.
 Either via Sokcho or Yangyang.